Financial-Times/upp-aggregate-healthcheck/README.md

  the general status of the aggregate-healthcheck will become healthy (it will also mention that there are 'n' services acknowledged).
 ### Sticky categories
  Categories can be sticky, meaning that if one of the services become unhealthy, the category will be disabled, meaning that it will be unhealthy, until manual re-enabling it.
 There is an endpoint for enabling a category.

 ## Running locally
 To run the service locally, you will need to run the following commands first to get the vendored dependencies for this project:
   `go get github.com/kardianos/govendor` and
   `govendor sync`

- There is a limited number of functionalities that can be used locally, because we are querying all the apps, inside the pods and there is no current solution of accessing them outside of the cluster, without using port-forwarding.
+ There is a limited number of functionality that can be used locally, because we are querying all the apps, inside the pods and there is no current solution of accessing them outside of the cluster, without using port-forwarding.
- The list of functionalities that can be used outside of the cluster are:
+ The list of all functionality that can be used outside of the cluster are:
   * Add/Remove acknowledge
   * Enable/Disable sticky categories